dotlang/language/README.md

 6. You can use `_` to define a lambda based on an existing function or another lambda or function pointer value.
 Just make a normall call and replace the lambda inputs with `_`.
 Example 8 defines a lambda to call `process` functions with `x=10` but `y` and `z` will be inputs.
 7. If lambda is assigned to a variable, you can invoke itself from inside (Example 9).
 8. You can put multiple statements in a lambda and separate them with comma (Example 10).
-9. Example 11 is another way to generate an array literal.
-You specify start and end and a function which accepts current element and returns the next element.
-This can be used to implement loops.
-Execution of the lambda will continue until it's output is equal to the end marker.
-Note that start element is included in the output but end element is not.
-10. In a range operator, you can specify two lambdas.
+9. In a range operator, you can specify two lambdas.
 In this case, the first lambda will return the next element and the second lambda will return output of the current iteration round.
 The second lambda will not be called if output of the first lambda is same as the end marker.
-11. Writing name of a function without input creates a lambda with inputs same as function inputs.
+10. Writing name of a function without input creates a lambda with inputs same as function inputs.
 This notation can also be used with array and maps.

 # Generics